petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

 * Refactored the `AccountSelectorTag` to render via JSP and extend it from the `IncludeTag`.
-The JSP hydrates and renders the AccountSelector` React component migrated from Soy/MetalJS.
+The JSP hydrates and renders the `AccountSelector` React component migrated from Soy/MetalJS.

-* Renamed the event names to notify other components about Account/Order changes communicated during the runtime lifecycle via the Commerce Headless API.
+* Renamed the event names to notify other components about Account/Order changes communicated during the runtime life cycle via the Commerce Headless API.

 ### Who is affected?